This content is intended to serve as general information; it is not legal advice nor intended as legal advice.

 Where can I protest?

-• Public streets, sidewalks, and parks:
+• Public streets, sidewalks, parks, and the internet:

 • Here, governmental regulation of speech is very limited.